awsdocs/amazon-rds-user-guide/doc_source/TUT_WebAppWithRDS.md

 **Note**
 This tutorial works with Amazon Linux and might not work for other versions of Linux such as Ubuntu\.

 Before you begin this tutorial, you must have a VPC with both public and private subnets, and corresponding security groups\.
-If you don't have these, complete the following tasks in [Tutorial: Create an Amazon VPC for Use with an Amazon RDS DB Instance](CHAP_Tutorials.WebServerDB.CreateVPC.md):
+If you don't have these, complete the following tasks in [Tutorial: Create an Amazon VPC for Use with a DB Instance](CHAP_Tutorials.WebServerDB.CreateVPC.md):

 1. [Create a VPC with Private and Public Subnets](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.VPCAndSubnets)